marbatlle/multiAffinity/README.md

     optional arguments:
-        -h                          show this help message and exit -n Network Path             path to network, use sep ',' -a Approach                 computes correlation on each community or respect all genes, local or global approach *(default is local)*[opt]
+        -h                          show this help message and exit -n Network Path             path to network, use sep ',' -a Approach                 default is local
-        -b Adjusted p-value         sets significance value for DESeq2, RRA, and Spearman's Corr *(default is 0.05)*[opt] -d DESeq2 - LFC cutoff      defines whether self loops are removed or not, takes values 0 or 1 *(default is 1)* [opt] -e Control ID               defines metadata label for the control samples *(default is Normal)* [opt] -f multiXrank - R value     global restart probability for multiXrank, given by float between 0 and 1 *(default is 0.15)* [opt]
-        -g multiXrank - Selfloops   defines whether self loops are removed or not, takes values 0 or 1 *(default is 1)* [opt] -i MolTI-DREAM - Modularity sets Newman modularity resolution parameter on molTI-DREAM *(default is 1)* [opt] -j MolTI-DREAM - Louvain    switches to randomized Louvain on molTI-DREAM and sets num. of randomizations *(default is 5)* [opt]
+        -b Adjusted p-value         default is 0.05
+        -d DESeq2 - LFC cutoff      default is 1
+        -i MolTI-DREAM - Modularity default is 1
+        -j MolTI-DREAM - Louvain    default is 5
+        -f multiXrank - R value     default is 0.15
+        -g multiXrank - Selfloops   default is 1

 <br>

 ## Output Files